Enabling LDAP authentication

 Option 2: Direct Bind Approach

-Direct Bind with LDAP explicitly passes the user’s credentials to authenticate with the LDAP server.
-The advantage of Direct Bind is that it does nt require you to request and manage a Bind User account.
-However, one limitation of Direct Bind is that it currently does not support group lookups for logged-in users, so you cannot configure automatic User-Role mapping using this method.
+Direct Bind explicitly passes the user’s credentials to authenticate with the LDAP server.
+This method does not require a Bind User account, but does not support group lookups for logged-in users.
+So you cannot configure automatic User-Role mapping using this method.

 This is a code snippet illustrating a simple direct bind approach: